Separatist movements of India: Babbar Khalsa International (1978-present)

 It has been designated as a terrorist organisation by the United States, Canada, the United Kingdom, the European Union, Japan, Malaysia, and India.

 Assam

 Assam has been a refuge for militants for several years, due to its porous borders with Bangladesh and Bhutan and also due to its very close proximity to Burma.
 The main causes of the friction include anti-foreigner agitation in the 1980s and the simmering indigenous-migrant tensions.
-The insurgency status in Assam is classified as "very active".
+The insurgency in Assam is now largely contained, and major groups like ULFA have been disbanded.
 The government of Bangladesh has arrested and extradited senior leaders of the ULFA.

 United Liberation Front of Asom (1979–present)

 The United Liberation Front of Asom was formed in April 1979 to establish a sovereign state of Assam for the indigenous people of Assam through an armed struggle.
 The Government of India had banned the ULFA in 1990 and has officially labelled it as a terrorist group, whereas the US State Department lists it under "Other groups of concern".
 Military operations against it by the Indian Army that began in 1990 continue to the present.
 In the past two decades, some 10,000 people have died in the clash between the rebels and the government.
 The Assamese secessionist groups have protested against the illegal migration from the neighbouring regions.
 In the mid-20th century, people from present-day Bangladesh (then known as East Pakistan) migrated to Assam.
 In 1961, the Government of Assam passed legislation making use of Assamese language compulsory which had to be withdrawn later under pressure from Bengali speaking people of the Barak Valley.
 In the 1980s the Brahmaputra valley saw six years of Assam agitation triggered by the discovery of a sudden rise in registered voters on electoral rolls.
 In recent times the organisation has lost its middle rung leaders after most of them were arrested.